jackkershaw/my-coding-progress/src/progress.md

 - 19 January: 0.5 hour linkedin, 1.5 hour learning Django, 1.5 hour promoting brutalist map on Reddit etc, 2.5 hour on portfolio.
 - 22 January: 0.5 hour CV edit styling, 1 hour on preparing for job interviews, 1 hour on portfolio.
 - 23 January: 5 hours on portfolio.
+- 24 January: 2.5 hours on portfolio.
+1 hour on messaging people about the tech industry.
+0.5 hour on Brutalist Map.

 ## To do next: